We live in a world, where everything we do online, is monitored, tracked, and stored in data centers without us even knowing about it.

 It’s all very confusing, but with a little bit of transparency at the service provider’s end and a bit of research from you, shortlisting which VPN to trust can be quite easy.

-If you’re in search of a trustworthy VPN, it always a good idea to read through privacy policies and see if your provider’s claims are actually true.
+If you’re in search of a trustworthy VPN, it is always a good idea to read through privacy policies and see if your provider’s claims are actually true.
+Surfshark would be highly suggested, as it offers many features at reasonable prices.
 And if you want to learn about cybersecurity, definitely check out this cybersecurity guide.